thomaslaurenson/thomaslaurenson.github.io/_posts/2018-09-14-disabling-adsense-analytics-and-disqus-on-local-jekyll-builds.md

 ## Introduction

 The main reason I wanted to do enable/disable specific content on my Jekyll blog was to disable Google Adsense content when building and developing my Jekyll powered website.
-Google Analystics has an option to ignore user-specified IP addresses of development systems, but Google Adsense does not.
-Therefore, I wanted a simple and quick solution to remove the Google Adsense code from my local build, while keeping the code when the website was deployed to GitHub pages.
+Google Analytics has an option to ignore user-specified IP addresses of development systems, but Google Adsense does not.
+Therefore, I wanted a simple and quick solution to remove the Google Adsense code from my local build while keeping the code when the website was deployed to GitHub pages.
 The solution: setting the Jekyll build environment and ignoring specific website content using conditional (if) statements.

-According the [Jekyll documentation on Environments](https://jekyllrb.com/docs/configuration/environments/), you can configure the arguments given to the `build` or `serve` commands to include the Jekyll environment.
+According to the [Jekyll documentation on Environments](https://jekyllrb.com/docs/configuration/environments/), you can configure the arguments given to the `build` or `serve` commands to include the Jekyll environment.
 When you build or serve a Jekyll website, you can use conditional statements (`if` statements) to enable or disable specific code depending on the environment.
 Simply put, you can set the Jekyll _environment_ when building or serving Jekyll to include, or exclude different content in your website.
 For example, the Jekyll documentation uses the following example:

 {% raw %}
 ```liquid